Skip to content

 General Information

 Every federal contractor is required to collect this data and prepare an annual plan that documents its affirmative action efforts.
-The more employees who complete this survey, the more we can demonstrate that these efforts are a high priority at USI.
-Our goal is to diversify our workforce, support all employees equally, and learn more about employees to assess whether efforts to recruit, employ and retain a diverse workforce are effective.
+We encourage all employees to complete this survey because it demonstrates that these efforts are a high priority at USI.
+Your voluntary submission of specific demographic data allows USI to create plans and strategies that improve the work experience of all USI employees.
+The University’s goal is to diversify our workforce, support all employees equally, and learn more about employees’ backgrounds to assess whether our efforts to recruit, employ and retain a diverse workforce are effective.

 Why would I want to self-identify?

-At USI, we believe that a workforce inclusive of diverse perspectives and skills is critical to our success and encourage employees to bring their “whole selves” to work.
-By self-identifying, you help USI strengthen and focus our diversity and inclusion efforts by helping USI evaluate and improve its recruiting, hiring, and retention efforts.
+At USI, we believe that a workforce inclusive of diverse perspectives and skills is critical to our success, and we encourage employees to bring their “whole selves” to work.
+By self-identifying, you can help USI strengthen and focus our diversity and inclusion efforts by helping USI evaluate and improve its recruiting, hiring, and retention efforts.
+Without collecting the necessary data, USI cannot know how to best target future diversity efforts.
+Accurate information will help USI provide the right supports for people who need them.

-Why are current employees being asked to provide personal demographic information, as well as new employees?
+Why are current employees being asked to provide personal demographic information in addition to new employees?

-Federal regulations require that we ask applicants and new employees to fill out voluntary self-identification forms, as well as asking current employees periodically.
-This is because, for some of the demographic’s categories, such as disability and veteran status, an employee’s answers may change over time.
-Also, an employee may now choose to disclose information that they previously were not comfortable disclosing on former self-identification forms.
+Federal regulations require that the University asks all applicants and new employees to complete voluntary self-identification forms.
+In addition, regulations require asking current employees periodically to, for some of the demographic categories such as disability and veteran status, an employee’s answers may change over time.
+Furthermore, an employee may now choose to disclose information that they previously were not comfortable disclosing on former self-identification forms.

 What does the term “self-identification” mean?